concept trailer

 I NEARLY LOST YOU

-A young mother travels to the future to help the daughter she gave up for adoption but reconciliation comes at too high a cost.
+A '90s mom travels to the future to help the daughter she gave up for adoption but reconciliation comes at too high a cost.

 RACHEL: Lead